Aidar5/nattoeng/docs/source/book/19_ssh_telnet/pexpect.rst

             result[command] = output.replace("\r\n", "\n")
     return result

-Here commands are sent in turn and expect() waits for three options: prompt, timeout, or EOF.
+Here commands are sent in turn and expect() waits for three options: prompt, timeout or EOF.
 If expect() method didn't catch ``#``, the value 1 will be returned and in this case a message is displayed, that the symbol was not found.
 But in both cases, when a match is found or timeout the resulting output is written to dictionary.
 Thus, you can see what was received from the device, even if prompt is not found.